 Free things to do in Paris: marvel at amazing architecture

 Paris is home to some of the world’s most stunning architecture.
 It’s easy to pass an afternoon or a whole day visiting some of the city’s oldest and most impressive buildings.
 It’s no wonder why checking out architecture is one of the most popular free things to do in Paris.

-Discover what is perhaps Paris’ most underrated church, Église Saint Eustache.
+This magnificent church is one of the best alternatives to visiting the Notre-Dame.
 Located in the 1st arrondissement, this imposing Gothic church towers over the Les Halles area and surrounding neighborhood.
-It is Paris’ second largest church after Notre-Dame yet receives only a small fraction of daily visitors.
-Its magnificent gothic structure and vaulted ceilings combined with Renaissance architectural details are overlooked architectural treasures.
+It is Paris’ second largest church and has a magnificent gothic structure and vaulted ceilings combined with Renaissance architectural details.
 The north end of the church holds a giant pipe organ mounted onto the wall that stands more than a story tall.
-Saint Eustache also houses a series of stunning stained-glass windows, domineering oil paintings, and even a triptych by the late New York artist Keith Haring depicting the resurrection of Christ. Église Saint Eustache is always free to visit and is open to the public from 9:30am to 7pm Monday to Friday and weekends from 9am to 7:15pm.
-Find it at 146 Rue Rambuteau.
+Saint Eustache also houses a series of stunning stained-glass windows, domineering oil paintings, and even a triptych by the late New York artist Keith Haring depicting the resurrection of Christ.

 La Grande Mosquée de Paris

 Address: 2 bis Place du Puits de l’Ermite, 75005

 Schedule: open from 9am to 6pm Saturday to Thursday

 Free things to do in Paris: learn about arts and craftsmanship